zhongyuchen/Chips_and_Circuits/README.md

  - ppa
  - hillclimbing for a solution

+ - argparse
+ - choose netlist, algorithms, no need for other variables
+ - gitignore the .json results

 presentation
  - introduction: make sure everyone understand your case, constrain
  - states base, bound,